 - Follow the applicable title page format for the type of paper you are writing as shown in the sample title page.
 The three (3) copies which you submit must be signed by ALL AUTHORS AND ALL MEMBERS OF THE ADVISORY COMMITTEE.
 Please type the Advisor's name, the Reader's name, and any Committee Member's names under the lines for signatures.

 - The title page included with the original copy of the thesis must contain original signatures.
 If the title page is formatted incorrectly, the candidate (you) will need to obtain new original signatures from all the signers.
 The two copies of the thesis can be copies of the original title page.

 - The degree you are obtaining must be on the title page as "Master of Science", followed by a hyphen and the program of study, for example "Master of Engineering - Mechanical".
 The appropriate degree designation can be found in the Registrar's current Academic Catalog under the current year, the Graduate Program and the List of Programs.

-- The name of the school (e.g. Charles V. Schaefer, Jr. School of Engineering & Science, School of Systems & Enterprises, Howe School of Technology Management) does NOT appear on the title page.
+- The name of the school (e.g. Charles V. Schaefer, Jr. School of Engineering & Science, School of Systems & Enterprises, School of Business) does NOT appear on the title page.

 - The title page cannot be scanned.

 - The title page counts as the first page of the paper (i), but does not have a page number printed on it.

 All "original works of authorship" are protected under copyright law when the work is created.
 A page stating the date and names of the authors can be included in the report but is not required, as copyright protection occurs automatically upon the creation of the work.
 To state copyright protection, a copyright page may be included in the thesis or dissertation after the title page.